syncany/syncany-docs/source/plugins.rst

 .. note::

 	The Simple Web Interface plugin is a proof-of-concept implementation.
-It is available as a snapshot, but not fully functional.
+It is available as a snapshot, but it **is currently NOT functional**.
 We are still looking for a web frontend developer to take over / rewrite the web frontend.
 Please refer to the `corresponding GitHub issue <https://github.com/syncany/syncany/issues/207>`_.

 The Simple Web Interface plugin (plugin identifier ``simpleweb``) provides access to the daemon-managed Syncany folders, i.e. all folders configured in the ``daemon.xml`` (see :ref:`configuration_daemon`).
 The web frontend currently implements the following functionalities: